Trunk road

-A trunk road, trunk highway, or strategic road is a major road, usually connecting two or more cities, ports, airports and other places, which is the recommended route for long-distance and freight traffic.
+A trunk road is a major highway with a specific legal classification in some jurisdictions, notably the United Kingdom, Sweden and formerly Ireland.
+Trunk roads are planned and managed at the national level, distinguishing them from non-trunk roads which are managed by local authorities.
+Trunk roads are important routes usually connecting two or more cities, ports, airports and other places, which is the recommended route for long-distance and freight traffic.
 Many trunk roads have segregated lanes in a dual carriageway, or are of motorway standard.

+The term trunk road, or trunk highway, is sometimes used more generically to refer to other categories of major highway.